NabilRaiyan/TODO-List-app/README.md

      - Start the development server
      - npm start

-  5. Open your browser and go to http://localhost:3000 to view the Monster Rolodex.
+  5. Open your browser and go to http://localhost:3000 to view the TODO List App.